Gaps in Russian Legislation

 Adel I. Abdullin, Dr. Sci.
 (Law), Professor,Head of the Department of International and European Law, Faculty of Law, Kazan Federal Universit, ORCID 0000-0001-6078-8029

 Maxim Yur.
 Berezin, Dr. Sci.
 (Econ.), Professor of the Department of Law, International and Public Law of the Financial University under the Government of the Russian Federation, Moscow, Russia

 Mikhail M. Brinchuk, Dr. Sci.
-(Law), Professor, Honored Science Worker of the Russian Federation, Head of the Center of Environmental Law Research, Institute of State and Law of the Russian Academy of Sciences, Moscow, Russia
+(Law), Professor, Honored Science Worker of the Russian Federation, Institute of State and Law of the Russian Academy of Sciences, Moscow, Russia

 Lyudmila Aleksandr.
 Bukalerova, Dr. Sci.
 (Law), Professor, Head of the Department of Criminal Law, Criminal Procedure and Criminalistics of RUDN University, Moscow, Russia

 Marina Oleg.
 Buyanova, Dr. Sci.
 (Law), Professor, Professor of the Department of Labor Law and Social Security Law of the National Research University “Higher School of Economics” , Moscow, Russia

 Svetlana Igor.
 Volodina, Cand.
 Sci.
 (Law), Associate Professor, Director of the Institute of Advocacy and Notaries of Kutafin Moscow State Law University, Pro-rector of the Russian Academy of Advocacy and Notaries, Moscow, Russia

 Alexander Fedor.
 Voronov, Dr. Sci.
 (Law), Professor, Professor of the Department of Civil Procedure of Lomonosov Moscow State University, Moscow, Russia